-We have adopted a procedure approved by the SEC called "householding."
+We have adopted a procedure permitted by SEC rules called "householding."
 Under this procedure, stockholders of record who have the same address and last name will receive only one copy of our Notice of Annual Meeting of Stockholders, Proxy Statement, and Annual Report, unless one or more of these stockholders notifies us that they wish to continue receiving individual copies.
 This procedure will reduce our printing costs and postage fees.